 Insurance Advice Every Millennial Needs To Hear

-I bought disability insurance shortly after I graduated law school.
-Although my disability law career was just beginning, one thing was already clear: income protection was not something to forgo.
+Founding partner Frank N. Darras bought disability insurance shortly after he graduated law school.
+Although his disability law career was just beginning, one thing was already clear: income protection was not something to forgo.

 Today’s young adults face a different reality.
 Many are not educated about insurance before entering the workforce, and with the financial obstacles that lay ahead, most can’t – or, they are confused when they try to learn.

-In honor of Disability Insurance Awareness Month, here is what every young adult needs to know about disability insurance.
+Here is what Mr. Darras urges every young adult to learn about disability insurance.

 The financial reality for millennials

 It’s estimated that only 13 percent of millennials have disability insurance.
 Given the financial hurdles most millennials face, it’s not surprising.
 The Council for Disability Awareness surveyed millennials and discovered the following:

 The millennial risk of disability

 The common causes of disability may differ from a young adult’s perceptions, further deterring them from income protection.
-According to Council for Disability Awareness 2013 Long-Term Disability Claims Review, the following were the leading causes of new disability claims in 2012:
+According to findings released in late 2017 by the Integrated Benefits Institute, the following are the leading causes of new disability claims:

 * This category includes claims caused by neck and back pain; joint, muscle and tendon disorders; foot, ankle and hand disorders, etc.